plating, anodizing, & finishing Q&As since 1989

 Q. @Tom, we have an old metal roof that we would like to coat to make it look like copper; can you please explain to me what your process and products were thank you?Margaret Lott

-Ed. note: I don't know if we can reach Tom 13 years later for clarification, but perhaps you saw only his first posting, not his second where he explained pretty clearly what he did?
+Ed. note: I don't know if we can reach Tom 14 years later for clarification, but you probably saw only his first posting offering to tell us what he did, not his second posting where he explains exactly what he did.
 As always, try it yourself on a small area ... mileage may vary; don't paint a whole roof based on an internet posting without testing :-)

 - SCOTTDALE, Pennsylvania, U.S.A.